eclipse-tractusx/managed-identity-wallet/revocation-service/README.md

 - Keycloak service is operational and accessible.
 - Postgres database service is running and accessible.
 - Environment variables are configured according to the application's requirements.
-- MIW is deployed and accessable
+- MIW is deployed and accessible
 - Be sure the right ssi-lib version is installed

 ## Environment Configuration